 Sneeves stretched easily over A.J.’s shirts and jackets for the week he wore them during a major runny nose week.

 When I got a chance to review Soothie Suckers I was intrigued that they were all-natural pops to safely treat a child’s cold symptoms.
 The first night I gave A.J.
 Soothie Suckers I immediately saw a difference in his level of comfortability at night.
 It makes total sense that a pop with Echinacea and golden seal would help children breathe better than an everyday fruit pop.
-Purchase them on the Soothie Suckers website.
+Unfortunately, Soothie Suckers went out of business.
+But if you know of a similar pop for kids, leave a comment below!

 When A.J. wheezes and coughs, it’s almost impossible for him to get a good night’s rest.
 Numerous times he’s complained about a scratchy throat because his runny nose is dripping down.